Current Students - general FAQ's

 We expect you to sit exam on the scheduled date.
 To assist you to do that, an exam date is published in the timetables on our website for some months before that exam.
 Exam week is week 12 of each term.

-Exam charges will be applicable for students intending to sit an exam outside their centre of enrolment (For more information please refer to Program Rules & Procedures.
+Exam charges will be applicable for students intending to sit an exam outside their centre of enrolment (For more information please refer to Program Rules for Students.

-If you do not attend an exam you will be given a fail (F) grade on your transcript unless special consideration has been approved by the Director of Studies under the University’s Disruption to Studies Policy.
-For more information refer to Program Rules & Procedures Disruption to Studies (previously known as Special Consideration).
+If you do not attend an exam you will be given a fail (F) grade on your transcript unless special consideration has been approved by the Program Director under the University's Special Consideration Policy.
+For more information refer to Program Rules for Students Special Consideration Policy).

 Can I join a part-time class as a full-time student?